Table of Contents

 Key Takeaways

-• A functional hardware build can run into the thousands.
+• A simple visual sample may cost a few hundred dollars; a functional hardware build can run into the thousands.

 • Tooling and validation are often the biggest drivers of budget changes.